Tracy-To/Connect-4/README.md

 - As a player, I want to be able to play again.

 ## Technologies Used
-HTML, CSS, JavaScript, Visual Studio Code
+HTML, CSS, JavaScript, Visual Studio Code, Netlify

 ## Approaches Taken
 I decided to make this game similar to the Connect 4 board game that I grew up playing in elementary and middle school, so it's quite simple but very user-friendly and easy to dive right into.